sheikhamais/Beginner-Web-Assignment/README.md

 # Beginner-Web-Assignment
-A begineers web assignment for practice [html, css, javascript]
+A beginners web assignment for practice [html, css, javascript]